 3. Everything has a place

-Say “goodbye” to that junk drawer or decorative dish you keep for knick-knacks.
-By allowing space for miscellaneous items, you’re inviting yourself to clutter your home.
+Say “goodbye” to that junk drawer or decorative dish you’ve been keeping for knick-knacks.
+By creating space for miscellaneous items, you’re inviting clutter into your home.
 During your decluttering weekend, determine what goes where and why you want it there.

 This doesn’t mean you should go spend $150 on a new closet unit.
 Reference the categories Konmari suggested above and dedicate bins and organizers accordingly.